MauroAbidalCarrer/diary_and_notes/objectives.md

     - chess?
 - kaggle
     - Child Mind Institute 2025 competition
+        - training
             -  Try to avoid overfitting by taking the best mean CV score across all folds instead of using the peak CV epoch of each folds.
+            -  sgkf on jubject AND gesture
         -  EDA input meta dataand model performance
             -  true seq length
             -  nan ratios